Miftahul-jannat-mim/The-Blush-Makeover/README.md

 # The Blush Makeover — Mini Full-Stack Project

-A simple full-stack project for a fresher portfolio:
+A simple full-stack project :
 - **Frontend:** plain HTML, CSS, JavaScript
 - **Backend:** Node.js + Express, with a JSON file as the "database"